 At first Sandi and her parents were skeptical — it all sounded too good to be true when local organization, Esperanza, informed them of the program.
 “We were actually very cynical at first, to be honest,” she says.
 “Other people have showed up and nothing ever happens, but this was for real.”

 With the “persistence and the vision” of the Commerce Department and a number of partners, the project came to life.
-Community Design Collaborative provided creative support.
+Community Design Collaborative and Jeffrey Brummer Architects provided design support.
 The Shienbaums, Esperanza, and the Commerce Department — using both City funds and grant money from the Pennsylvania Department of Community and Economic Development — funded the improvements.

 “They were taking it seriously, like, ‘yeah, we can do this!
 We have the funds for this.
 You’re in business for 50 years, we want to help you, we want to help the neighborhood,’” Sandi recalls.
 “You could really tell that it was real.”